gregcarrick/minesweeper/README.md

 # Minesweeper
-Minesweeper as a Winforms application
+Minesweeper as a WPF app